VILLASframework/VILLASweb-backend/README.md

 ## To-Do
  - Don't send user password (select: false)
- - Only get projects which are accessible by the user
+ - Only get objects which are accessible by the user
  - Add support for config.js with docker volumes
  - Add support for key-secret for bcrypt
  - Let user change own properties if not admin